kilowhat/kilowhat.net/_extensions/wordpress.md

     http://example.com
     example.com

-### Wordpress admin username
+### WordPress admin username

 **Required with the comments integration**

 *This setting is auto-filled when you configure the extension via the wizard.*

-Must be a valid Wordpress username that is allowed to enable and disable comments on any post.
+Must be a valid WordPress username that is allowed to enable and disable comments on any post.

 ### Enable SSO integration

 Enables the "single sign on" integration features.
-The corresponding setting must be enabled in the Wordpress plugin as well.
+The corresponding setting must be enabled in the WordPress plugin as well.

-Users created through Wordpress SSO will have a special flag in the database preventing them from:
+Users created through WordPress SSO will have a special flag in the database preventing them from:

 - Logging in with normal username/password in Flarum
 - Resetting password
 - Changing email
 - Being edited by admins.
-Admins should edit the user email/password in Wordpress.
+Admins should edit the user email/password in WordPress.

 See login/logout section below for details on how the global login works.

 ### Cookie Domain

-**Required if Wordpress domain is different from Flarum domain**
+**Required if WordPress domain is different from Flarum domain**

 *This setting is auto-filled when you configure the extension via the wizard.*

-The domain entered here will be used to clear Flarum login cookies set by Wordpress.
+The domain entered here will be used to clear Flarum login cookies set by WordPress.
-The value must match with the corresponding setting in the Wordpress plugin.
+The value must match with the corresponding setting in the WordPress plugin.

-See the documentation for the Wordpress plugin for how to choose the value.
+See the documentation for the WordPress plugin for how to choose the value.

-### Wordpress login path
+### WordPress login path

 *Since version 1.1*

 **Optional**

-If the Wordpress login endpoint was renamed, you can enter the new path relative to the Wordpress url here.
+If the WordPress login endpoint was renamed, you can enter the new path relative to the WordPress url here.
 Do not include the leading `/`.

-For example if your Wordpress login is now at `https://example.com/secretlogin`, use `secretlogin`.
+For example if your WordPress login is now at `https://example.com/secretlogin`, use `secretlogin`.

 Leaving this setting empty will use `wp-login.php`.